Abdul Hamid al-Sarraj: Early life

 Sarraj was born in Hama in September 1925 to a conservative Sunni Muslim family of Kurdish descent.
-He joined the Homs Military Academy and was one of the first officers in the army after Syria's independence from France.
+His political outlook developed within Arab nationalist circles.
+According to historian David Roberts, Sarraj was a member of the well-known 1946 class at the Homs Military Academy, where he came under the influence of Jamal Faysal, an instructor who later became a leading Nasserist.
+He was among officers who shared Arab nationalist, progressive and liberationist ideas.He was one of the first officers in the army after Syria's independence from France.
 Sarraj participated in the 1948 Arab-Israeli War as a volunteer in the Arab Liberation Army.
 He led a detachment of six armoured vehicles to surround Safad.

 Political career

 He played a role in the 1949 coup that removed Husni al-Zaim from power and took over the personnel department of Adib Shishakli's government in 1952.
 When Shishakli was ousted, Sarraj was temporarily sent to Paris as an assistant military attaché.
 In February 1954, he was appointed head of the Syrian military intelligence.
 From this position, he was able to play a crucial role in preventing conspiracies against the government.
 Sarraj did not join any political parties, but cooperated with the ones in power, in particular against the Ba'ath.
 In September 1957, he helped negotiate the landing of 4,000 Egyptian troops in Latakia as part of defence pact made between the two countries.